vroger11/vroger11.github.io/blog.md

 permalink: /blog/
 ---

-This blog will talk about Machine Learning things I find interesting, tips about programming (my main languages are Python, LaTeX and Markdown) and tips on Linux environment.
+This blog will share Machine Learning things I find interesting, dataviz I produce, tips about programming (my main languages are Python, LaTeX and Markdown) and tips on Linux environment.